2026 LIMRA and LOMA Canada Annual Conference Agenda

 Global geopolitical instability is reshaping risk profiles for insurers and reinsurers, influencing everything from multinational exposure to life and group benefits demand.
 This CEO panel examines how geopolitical tensions, supply‑chain fragility, and regional regulatory divergence are altering strategic priorities across the industry.
 Leaders will also address the growing concern around executive succession and the accelerating turnover that threatens institutional knowledge and long‑term continuity.
 The discussion offers a forward‑looking view of how insurers can strengthen resilience, anticipate evolving consumer needs, and maintain stability in an increasingly unpredictable world.

-3:50 p.m. - 4:50 p.m. - General Session 5 and Closing Remarks: Finding the Funny in Change — Eugene Levy on Delivering Value When the Script Keeps Shifting
+3:50 p.m. - 4:50 p.m. - General Session 5: Finding the Funny in Change — Eugene Levy on Delivering Value When the Script Keeps Shifting

 To wrap up the conference, we welcome Canadian comedy legend Eugene Levy for a fireside chat that blends humour, heart, and wisdom about navigating change.
 Drawing on a career filled with unexpected pivots, memorable characters, and the occasional questionable haircut, Eugene shares his take on how to stay adaptable, curious, and authentic when the world refuses to sit still.